toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2021/building-tree-data-structures-in-swift/index.md

 ---
 type: post
-slug: building-tree-data-structures-in-swift
 title: Building tree data structures in Swift
 description: This tutorial is about showing the pros and cons of various Swift tree data structures using structs, enums and classes.
 publication: 2021-11-23 16:20:00
-tags: Swift, algorithms
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## What is a tree?